-Internally assessed and externally moderated portfolio of evidence.
+Internally assessed and externally quality assured portfolio of evidence.

 Students are set assignments.
 These may be in the form of briefs, scenarios, problem-solving exercises and/or research investigations.
 They are contextualised using realistic scenarios.
 The assessment may require students to write a report, write a business proposal, deliver a presentation, or make conclusions based on extensive research into a practical investigation.

 All assessment is criterion-referenced, based on the achievement of specified learning outcomes.
 Each unit within a qualification has specified assessment guidance.

-Assessment is based 100 per cent on the portfolio of assessment.
+Assessment is based 100% on the portfolio of evidence.

 To achieve the NCFE Level 3 Award or the NCFE Level 3 Extended Award in Higher Level Studies, learners must successfully demonstrate their achievement of all learning outcomes of the units as detailed in the qualification specification.

 Students who are not successful can resubmit work within the registration period.